blob42/pswatch/README.md

 2. Clone your fork to your local machine: `git clone https://github.com/your-username/pswatch.git`.
    3. Create a new branch for your changes: `git checkout -b my-feature`.
-   4. Make your changes and commit them with descriptive messages: `git commit -am 'Add some feature'`.
+   4. Make your changes and commit them with descriptive messages:
+      `git commit -am 'Add some feature'`.
-      5. Push your branch to your GitHub fork: `git push origin my-feature`.
+   5. Push your branch: `git push origin my-feature`.
    6. Submit a pull request from your GitHub fork to the main repository.

 ## License